NCCPE publishes R&D Roadmap consultation response

-The government published a new Research and Development Roadmap in June as the start of a ‘big conversation’ about the future of research and innovation - in the context of a commitment to significantly increase the amount of investment in R&D over the next decade.
+The government published a new Research and Development Roadmap in June 2020 as the start of a ‘big conversation’ about the future of research and innovation - in the context of a commitment to significantly increase the amount of investment in R&D over the next decade.
 The Roadmap calls for more listening and engagement, for more ‘moon-shots’ (ambitious and ground-breaking projects), for place and inequality to be foregrounded, for research culture to be modernised and for ‘bureaucracy’ to be minimised.
 It also asks lots of questions about how the current system could be improved.
-The NCCPE submitted its response this month, which you can access here.
+The NCCPE submitted a response to this consultation.
 Thanks to everyone who contributed to this.

 We welcomed wholeheartedly the Roadmap’s invitation to ‘listen and engage’, and to accelerate the embedding of outcomes-focused engagement across the R&D system.
 This is a direction of travel we and our many collaborators have been arguing for and delivering on over the last 12 years.
 We have built a significant body of evidence about ‘what works’, and effective approaches and tools – but the system has made embedding these new ways of working challenging, by not prioritising them.
 We hope the Roadmap may help to ‘move the dial’.